 A thoracentesis, also called pleurocentesis, is a procedure to drain fluid from the pleural space and the chest cavity.
 It is similar to a pleurodesis but does not permanently close the pleural space.
 The procedure will temporarily resolve pleural effusions, but fluid accumulation may recur.

 - Doctors will numb the skin at the procedure site.

-- A hollow needle is inserted into the chest cavity with the assistance of an ultrasound machine.
+- A hollow needle is inserted into the chest cavity with the assistance of an ultrasound.
 The ultrasound will help the doctor identify the structures of the lung and the location of the fluid.

-- According to the National Heart, Lung and Blood Institute, a thoracentesis for mesothelioma can take approximately 15 minutes.
-It may take longer depending on the volume of fluid in the pleura.
+- According to the National Heart, Lung and Blood Institute, a thoracentesis for pleural mesothelioma patients can take approximately 15 minutes.
+It may take longer, depending on the volume of fluid in the pleura.

-A thoracentesis can be used in diagnosing pleural mesothelioma if cancerous cells are found in the removed fluid.
-Most patients can recover fully from the thoracentesis within one week and are typically able to leave the hospital the same day of the procedure.
+A thoracentesis can be used in the mesothelioma diagnosis process if cancerous cells are found in the removed fluid.
+Most patients can recover fully from the thoracentesis within one week and are typically able to leave the hospital on the same day of the procedure.

 A paracentesis is a procedure to drain fluid from the peritoneum and within the abdominal cavity.
 This procedure is performed for peritoneal mesothelioma, which forms in the peritoneum.
 Fluid buildup in the peritoneum and abdominal cavity is called ascites.

 Paracentesis Procedure Details: